-Claim: In 2008, a Tyson Foods plant in Tennessee eliminated Labor Day as a holiday in favor of the Muslim holiday of Eid al-Fitr.
+Claim: A Tyson Foods plant in Tennessee eliminated Labor Day as a holiday in favor of the Muslim holiday of Eid al-Fitr.

 MIXTURE OF TRUE AND FALSE INFORMATION